 The following national holidays are observed in Jordan:

 - January 30: King Abdullah II's Birthday

-- February 4: Mawlid al-Nabi - Prophet Mohammad's Birthday
+- February 4: Mawlid al-Nabi - Prophet Mohammad's Birthday (according to 2018 calendar)

 - Good Friday: Variable Date

 - May 25: Independence Day

 - June 10: Army Day or The Great Arab Revolt

 - Al Isra' wal Miraj: Variable Date